 A Web push notification is a message that pop-ups on your web browsers, mobile devices if you subscribed to it.
 Nowadays, every blogger, online marketers are using website push notifications to drive more traffic and to notify the readers about the new blog updates.

 There are different WordPress plugins available to configure the web push notifications for your blog.
 Among them, OneSignal is the best Push Notification WordPress plugin I am using for my blog.

-OneSignal is a totally free plugin, you can send an unlimited notification to your subscribers.
+OneSignal is a free plugin, and you can send an unlimited notification to your subscribers.
 This is the thing most bloggers prefer OneSignal over other paid plugins.

 Before proceeding to OneSignal configuration, we will see the features of OneSignal.

 NOTE- All the below features are for free plans, there is no paid plan for OneSignal.

 - Unlimited devices- You can configure OneSignal to unlimited devices.

 - Unlimited Notification- You can send as many as notification to your subscribers, there is no limit for notification.

 - Scheduling- You can schedule your notification.

 - Analytics- You can check the performance of your notification using OneSignal analytics.
 You can track the number of clicks, subscribers, etc.

-- Import and Export data- This is a very useful feature for taking backup of your data.
+- Import and Export data- This is a handy feature for taking the backup of your data.
 Also, you can use this data in another account by importing the current account data.

 Now, its time to configure OneSignal for WordPress blog.

 Sign Up to OneSignal